tjtharrison/whatubinup2/README.md

 A small widget for tracking hours daily across a set of time bins.

-# Usage
+# Installation

-To use the widget, install via pip:
+To use the widget, install via one of the following methods:

+## Pip

 ```
 pip3 install whatubinup2
 ```

-Launch the client!
+## MacOS .app

+Download the MacOS app from [here](https://teamjtharrison.github.io/whatubinup2/)

+# Launching

+If installed via pip, launch from the terminal as:

 ```
 whatubinup2